Use chart widgets

 Currently, charts can only be created against data in a single sheet or report.
 If your source data is on multiple sheets, create a report to collect the information, or use cell links or a formula that references data from another sheet to collect your data into one sheet.
 More information on these options can be found in the following help center articles:

-My custom color configuration is not displaying on an existing chart.
+My custom color configuration doesn’t display on an existing chart.
 How do I save a custom color configuration to a series in a chart?

-When a chart uses a row-based grouping and summary report, and only one column is selected under Columns Included in the chart widget, you can't save custom color configuration for the charted series.
+When a chart uses a row-based grouping and summary report, and only one column is selected under Columns Included in the chart widget editor, you can't save a custom color configuration for the charted series.

-If you change the series colors from the default, colors will revert back to system default colors upon saving.
+If you change the series colors from the default, the system reverts them to the default colors when you save.

 To fix this:

 1. Edit the chart widget.
-For more information on how to edit a chart, see Modify an Existing Chart.
+For more information on how to edit a chart, see Customize the format of your chart.

-2. Under Columns Included, select a second column to name the series.
+2. Under Columns Included, select the primary column to name the series.

 3. Select Series, then select each value to update color choices.
-Once you save, the custom color configuration will display on the chart and persist.
+Once you save, the custom color configuration displays on the chart and persists.